sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ### Creating Database Instances

-To crete a database instance, click [Create Database Instances] on top left of the list and go to page for database instance creation.
+To create a database instance, click [Create Database Instances] on top left of the list and go to page for database instance creation.
 Enter specifications, network, floating IP, database security group, and backup settings for the instance, click [Create Database Instances] and send a request for creation.

 ![Create Database Instances 001](https://static.toastoven.net/prod_rds_mssql/db_instance_create_001.png)